torvalds/linux/Documentation/admin-guide/LSM/Smack.rst

 control that includes simplicity in its primary design goals.

-Smack is not the only Mandatory Access Control scheme available for Linux.
+Smack is not the only Mandatory Access Control scheme available for GNU/Linux.
 Those new to Mandatory Access Control are encouraged to compare Smack with the other mechanisms available to determine which is best suited to the problem at hand.